KarenGFleming/SurAuOmpA/README.md

 # SurAuOmpA
-Structural models of SurA in complex with OmpA Publication currently under review
+Structural models that make up the sparse ensemble of conformations observed for SurA in complex with OmpA